jiho/atlasr/documentation/HOWTO create a BRT model.md

 *	`file`	the path and name of the data file.

 *	`taxa`	a vector of taxa names as character strings.
-Those will be matched against the actual names in the data file and can therefore be abbreviated.
-For example, if the taxa in the data file are "calanus", "calanus_propinquus" and "calanus_simillimus", `taxa="pro"` will match "calanus_propinquus", `taxa="cala"` will match all three, but  `taxa="calanus"` will match only "calanus" (because the name is specified completely).
+Those will be matched against the actual names in the input data file and can therefore be abbreviated.
+For example, if the taxa in the input data are "calanus", "calanus_propinquus" and "calanus_simillimus", `taxa="pro"` will match "calanus_propinquus", `taxa="cala"` will match all three, but  `taxa="calanus"` will match only "calanus" (because the name is specified completely).

 *	`variables`	a vector of environment variables names as character strings.
 Like `taxa` they can be abbreviated and will be matched against names of variables in the the environmental dataset.